56 of Our Favorite Easy Art Projects for Kids

 Origami paper is inexpensive and can be bought in bulk, making this an affordable and low-preparation art project.
 Additionally, it is perfect for high school students who are better equipped to follow along with an instructional video.

-Learn more: 12 Origami Projects for Kids at Mom Loves Best
+Get tutorial: 12 Origami Projects for Kids

 A landscape is created by layering different scraps of brightly colored paper.